vietvanba/Viet-Blog/README.md

 #### 1.2 Set up .env for Frontend

-1. Copy .env file in folder `./1.
+1. Copy .env file in directory `./1.
 EnvExample./Frontend` to `./Frontend` then replace your details

 ```env
 VITE_API_URL='http://localhost' # Set up your domain
 ```

-### Step 2: Go to root folder and run the command line below to build and run the project
+### Step 2: Go to root directory and run the command line below to build and run the project

 ```docker
 docker-compose up -d --build # if this command not working.
 Please try run it with administrator or sudo command